 - Students follow a 4-year sandwich degree programme or a 3-year full-time programme.
-The programme can also be followed part-time. - At Level 1, immunology is introduced in the core modules of Microbiology and Cellular Biology .
+The programme can also be followed part-time. - At Level 1, there is are core modules of Microbiology and Cellular Biology which introduces the basic concepts.
 Other supporting modules which may be taken include Cellular Processes, Human Physiology, Skills for Biosciences (core for student majoring in this subject) and Human Health and Disease. - At Level 2, students continue to build on the options elected at level 1, the core module is Medical Microbiology, which is an introduction to infectious disease and laboratory diagnosis of infections.
-Depending on the optional modules studied at level 1 the option choices at this level include further study of biochemistry with modules of Molecular Biology (which is highly recommended to support level3 of the programme) or Metabolism.
+Choices include further study of biochemistry with modules of Molecular Biology (which is highly recommended to support level3 of the programme) or Metabolism.
 Modern molecular biology methods and their medical applications are introduced in Molecular Genetics, and Practical and Employability Skills investigates the major methods of laboratory investigation.
-The study of human physiology is continued in Physiological Function and Dysfunction, which also includes an introduction to the histology of normal and pathological tissues, and Physiological Regulation. - The third year of study can be spent away from the University in an agreed work placement. (see below). - The final year (Level 3) contains core modules of Immunology, which looks in more detail at the various components of the immune response and their interactions, and Applied Immunology which looks at how knowledge of immune mechanisms and modern technology can be combined in the development of new and improved investigative reagents, diagnostic reagents, therapies and vaccines.
+The study of human physiology is continued in Physiological Function and Dysfunction, which also includes an introduction to the histology of normal and pathological tissues... - The third year of study can be spent away from the University in an agreed work placement. (see below). - The final year (Level 3) contains core modules of Infectious Disease Processes, which looks in detail at the pathology and pathogenesis of infectious diseases with particular emphasis on AIDS, TB and Malaria, and Infectious Disease Control which looks at existing and novel treatments for infections and also looks at how modern technology can be applied in the development of new and improved vaccines.
 Level 3 also contains an individual research project involving original self directed work.
 This may be laboratory based, or it may involve a library investigation.